Languages of Brunei: Indonesian

+Indonesians are one of the major migrants in Brunei with around 80,000 of Indonesians residing in the country that has a total population of around 430,000 as of 2022.

 Chinese

 The Chinese minority in Brunei speak a number of Chinese varieties.
 The main varieties of Chinese spoken include Hokkien, Cantonese and Hakka.

 Mandarin is the language of instruction in some Chinese schools, and there are also some radio broadcasts in Mandarin.
 Mandarin is also used as the lingua franca among the Chinese community.

 Indigenous languages

-Apart from Brunei Malay and Kedayan, the latter which may be considered a dialect of Malay, five indigenous minority ethnic groups are officially recognised in Brunei, each with their own language: Tutong, Belait, Dusun, Bisaya, and Murut.
+Apart from Brunei Malay and Kedayan, the latter which may be considered a dialect of Malay, five indigenous minority ethnic groups are officially recognised in Brunei, each with their own language: Tutong, Belait, Dusun (Brunei), Bisaya, and Murut.
 Each of these five minority languages is threatened with extinction, though it has been reported that Murut (which is spoken mostly in the enclave of Temburong) is relatively healthy, partly because it receives some support across the Malaysian border in Lawas, where it is known as Lun Bawang.

 Of these minority languages, Dusun and Bisaya are quite similar, and some have claimed they are varieties of the same language.
 It is also sometimes suggested that Tutong and Belait are related, though the level of shared lexicon for these two languages is just 54%.

 Iban is also quite widely spoken in Temburong, and there is a small community of Penan speakers living in a longhouse along the Belait River.